On the low Mach number limit for Quantum Navier-Stokes equations

+\begin{proof} From \eqref{ineq:energy}, one has that $\sup_{t\geq 0} E(\reps(t),\ueps(t))\leq C$, hence the bounds of Lemma \ref{lem:initialdata} are uniform in $t\geq 0$.
+We notice that (i) and the first statement of (iii) are immediate consequences of (i) and (ii) of Lemma \ref{lem:initialdata}.
+The second part of (iii) follows by Sobolev embedding and interpolation with (ii) of Lemma \ref{lem:initialdata} being valid uniformly in time.
+More precisely, for $p\in(2,6)$ and $\theta=3\left(\frac{1}{p}-\frac{1}{6}\right)$ one has

-\begin{proof} The first and the third statement are proven similarly to Lemma \ref{lem:initialdata} exploiting the fact that $\pi_{\eps}\in L^{\infty}(\R_+;L^1(\R^3))$.
-The remaining statements except the fifth are direct consequences of inequalities \eqref{ineq:energy} and \eqref{ineq:BDE}.
-Statement (v) follows by interpolation of (ii) and (iv).
+with $\alpha$ as defined in (ii) of Lemma \ref{lem:initialdata}.
+The remaining statements except from (v) are direct consequences of inequalities \eqref{ineq:energy} and \eqref{ineq:BDE}.
+Statement (v) follows by interpolation of (iii) and (iv).
+We notice that (iii) and (iv) yield $\sqrt{\reps}-1\in L^2(0,T;H^2(\R^3))$ uniformly.
+We apply Lemma \ref{lem:interpolation} to conclude (v).
 For $0<s<2$ and $0<\theta<1$ there exists $\beta>0$ such that

 where $s=2\theta$ and $p$ such that $p\leq \frac{2}{\theta}$.
 In particular if $s>\frac{3}{2}$ this yields for any $2\leq p <\frac{8}{3}$ that $\sqrt{\reps}-1$ converges strongly to $0$ in $L^{p}(0,T;L^{\infty}(\R^3))$.
-By interpolation between the bounds $\sqrt{\reps}-1\in L^{\infty}(\R_+;H^1(\R^3))$ and $\nabla^2(\sqrt{\reps}-1)\in L^{2}(\R_+; L^2(\R^3))$, one may infer the slightly stronger bound $\sqrt{\rho_{\eps}}-1\in L^{\frac{2}{s-1}}(\R_+; H^s(\R^3))$ for $1< s\leq 2$. \end{proof}
+By interpolation between the bounds $\sqrt{\reps}-1\in L^{\infty}(0,T;H^1(\R^3))$ and $\nabla^2(\sqrt{\reps}-1)\in L^{2}(0,T; L^2(\R^3))$, one may infer the slightly stronger bound $\sqrt{\rho_{\eps}}-1\in L^{\frac{2}{s-1}}(0,T; H^s(\R^3))$ for $1< s\leq 2$. \end{proof}